Last updated on April 23rd, 2022

 Health & Wellness Articles to Guide Your Safe Travels

-Women share their tips to manage menopause and travel, including advice on nutrition, sleep, packing and exercie.
+Women share their tips to manage menopause and travel, including advice on nutrition, sleep, packing and exercise.

-From California to Spain to Tuscany, we’ve curated some of our most recommended wellness retreats and experiences for solo women.
+From Bali to Thailand, we’ve curated some of our most recommended wellness retreats and experiences for solo women.
+(Updated August 2022)